-Round ltable)

-do we (individually + collectively) hope to gain from the experience of this course?

--

-• why o do we think a course on ethical reasoning has been included in this professional
+(Roun dtable) do we (individually + collectively) hope to gain from the experience of this course? • why prog do we think a course on ethical reasoning has been included in this professional ram? provide one [1] idea/characteristic/aspiration you would like to be remembered jor: (i.e. your legacy!!)

-progr am:

-provide one [1] idea/characteristic/aspiration you would like to be remembered

-for? (i.e. your legacy!!)

--

 An assessment tool to determine one's stage(s) of moral reasoning developed by the late James Rest, University of Minnesota based on the original paradigm by the late Lawrence Kohlberg of Harvard University.
-The results have no bearing on your grade in this course.
+The results have no bearing on your grade in this course, but will help you understand the paradigm and how you intersect with it